-Gasoline: According to the Energy Information Administration (EIA), the average U.S. retail price for regular grade of gasoline fell this week, down by 2.3 cents (1.0 percent) from the previous Monday’s price to $2.230 per gallon.
+Gasoline: According to the Energy Information Administration (EIA), the average U.S. retail price for regular grade of gasoline rose this week, up by 4.4 cents (2.0 percent) for the first time in 10 weeks, rising from the previous Monday’s price to $2.193 per gallon.

-Diesel: According to the EIA, the average U.S. retail diesel price (including taxes) fell this week, down by 1.2 cents (0.5 percent) from last week to $2.402 per gallon.
+Diesel: According to the EIA, the average U.S. retail diesel price (including taxes) rose this week, up by 6.0 cents (2.5 percent) from last week to $2.370 per gallon.

 We want to be sure we do our best to conserve natural resources for future generations.

 Do you think most of the oil we use comes from the Middle East?
 You might be surprised.